itaysnir/itaysnir.github.io/_posts/2022-09-06-kernel-development-tips.markdown

 {% highlight bash %}
 make localmodconfig
 {% endhighlight %}
-Which configurates only the currently loaded modules, as stated by lsmod.
+Which configurates only the currently loaded modules (on the host machine), as stated by lsmod.

+It is possible to further reduce the amount of compiled modules, by issuing an lsmod at the VM, and saving this file:
+{% highlight bash %}
+target$ lsmod > /tmp/mylsmod
+target$ scp /tmp/mylsmod host:/tmp
+host$ make LSMOD=/tmp/mylsmod localmodconfig
+{% endhighlight %}

+(yes, i know many images dont contain scp by default.
+We will handle this soon, dont worry).

 Another good alternative, is using:
 {% highlight bash %}